mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 ------|------|------------
 logout | any | Ignored.

+If you are not logged in and using authentication, `logout` has no effect.

+Note that in order to be logged out, the logging out must be done while using the same database that was used when you logged on.

 Always returns
 ```
 { ok: 1 }
 ```

-Since authentication and logging in is currently not supported, the command has no effect.

 ## User Management Commands